swedenconnect/bankid-saml-idp/docs/configuration.md

 - CLient TLS authentication, and/or,
 - Specific TLS trust, and/or,
-- Verification of TLS server hostname
+- Verification of TLS server hostname.

-we have extended Spring Boot's Redis configuration under the key `spring.data.redis.ssl-ext` with the following configuration settings:
+We have extended Spring Boot's Redis configuration under the key `spring.data.redis.ssl-ext` with the following configuration settings:

 | Property | Description | Type | Default value |